WildCodeSchool/2022-07-EN-Berlin-Remote1-Project3Presentation/README.md

 The presentation concludes the collaboration and highlights the state of the project on the final Demo day on the 21st of November, 2022.

 ## Students who participated in this project
-1. Arkadii
+- Arkadii
-1. Sergii
+- Sergii
-1. Andrey
+- Andrey
-1. Sveta
+- Sveta
-1. Alex
+- Alex
-1. Oleksander
+- Oleksander
-1. Peter
+- Peter

+## Students who partially participated
-1. Manisha
+- Manisha

 ## Students who opted out of participating
-1. Oleksiy (left the program)
+- Oleksiy (left the program)
-1. Carly
+- Carly